polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 ### Async slots

-If you want to create async slots, you'll have to implement the `ISlotAsync` interface, and make sure your prefix your slot's name with _"wait."_ - And yes, you can of course implement _both_ interfaces on the same class, and also have multiple `Slot` attributes, with different names on the same class too.
+If you want to create async slots, you'll have to implement the `ISlotAsync` interface, and make sure you prefix your slot's name with _"wait."_ - You can of course implement _both_ interfaces on the same class, and also have multiple `Slot` attributes, with different names on the same class too.
 This allows you to create both